-Crews begin work to remove Nathan Bedford Forrest’s remains from Memphis park
+Crews begin work to remove Nathan Bedford Forrest’s statue pedestal, remains from Memphis park

+MEMPHIS, Tenn. — It started in the dark of night on Dec.
+20, 2017 when the statue of General Nathan Bedford Forrest was taken down from a public park in Memphis.

+Now nearly four years later and after a lengthy legal battle crews have started to remove the pedestal that bore the monument.

-MEMPHIS, Tenn. — Workers arrived at a Memphis park Tuesday to begin the process of digging up the remains of Confederate Gen. Nathan Bedford Forrest, and moving the former slave trader’s body from its longtime resting place in Memphis to a museum hundreds of miles away.
+Workers arrived at a Memphis park Tuesday to begin the process of digging up the remains of Confederate Gen. Nathan Bedford Forrest, and moving the former slave trader’s body from its longtime resting place in Memphis to a museum hundreds of miles away.

+“The litigation is over.
+Everyone knew this was coming,” said Van Turner, a Shelby County commissioner and president of Memphis Greenspace, a nonprofit that took control of the former public park.

 Lee Millar with the Sons of Confederate Veterans said the removal of the pedestal that once supported Forrest’s statue is the first phase of the effort to remove Forrest’s remains.
 The remains, along with the statue that was removed from the park in 2017, will be moved to a site in Columbia, Tennessee.